 Learning to feed themselves, sitting up well in a high chair, becoming more and more curious - there’s a lot to look forward to with your eight month old.
-It is important that at this stage you offer food before their usual milk feeds.
-This means that your baby will begin to get more of their nutrition from food than in the earlier stages.
+It’s important that at this stage you start to offer food before their usual milk feeds, so that your baby begins to get more of their nutrition from food.

 At meal times they might enjoy eating their meals with the rest of the family and they’re probably keen to handle their own spoon or even eat with their hands.
 This is a great way for them to learn, experiment and be more independent at meal times.
 It’ll also improve their hand-eye coordination.

-Here are a few tips to start you on the journey
+Here are a few tips for the developing food journey:

 - Prepare for the mess – it’s part of the fun!
 Your baby has discovered a whole new world to play with.
-Putting down newspaper or plastic sheeting under their highchair is a good idea as it’s surprising how far a little chunk of banana can travel.
+Putting down a plastic mat under their highchair is a good idea as it’s surprising how far a little slice of banana can travel.

-- Damp cloths – have plenty of these handy for wiping messy faces and fingers, you might also want to invest in a large sized bib.
+- Damp cloths – have plenty of these handy for wiping messy faces and fingers, you might also want to use some larger sized bibs.
 Clean them up at the end of the meal as wiping a babies face while they are eating turns them off enjoying their food.